As dollar stores spread across the nation, crime and safety concerns follow

 - Queens Dollar Tree shut down because of rat infestation

 Dollar General on September 4 said it will donate $2.5 million to local charities and worker relief efforts in wake of the Jacksonville shooting.
-In a response to CBS MoneyWatch, the company noted that there may be times during the day "when our stores have single coverage."
+In a response to CBS MoneyWatch, the company noted, "Like most small box retailers, there may be times during the day when our stores have single coverage."

 "However, our policies and procedures require the presence of multiple associates at certain times of day, including at closing," it said.